Matter of American Tr. Ins. Co. v Jong Won Yom (2025 NY Slip Op 06706)

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Keisha M. Alleyne, J.), dated October 11, 2022.
-The order, insofar as appealed from as limited by the brief, granted defendant’s motion for summary judgment dismissing the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Sandra E. Roper, J.), dated June 28, 2024.
+The order, insofar as appealed from and as limited by the brief, denied the branch of defendant’s motion which had sought summary judgment dismissing the complaint on the ground that defendant did not receive the subject claims.

 ORDERED that the order, insofar as appealed from, is affirmed, with $25 costs.

-In this action by a provider to recover assigned first-party no-fault benefits, plaintiff appeals, as limited by its brief, from so much of an order of the Civil Court (Keisha M. Alleyne, J.) dated October 11, 2022 as granted defendant’s motion for summary judgment dismissing the complaint on the ground that plaintiff had failed to appear for duly scheduled examinations under oath (EUOs).
+In this action by a provider to recover assigned first-party no-fault benefits, defendant appeals from so much of an order of the Civil Court (Sandra E. Roper, J.) dated June 28, 2024 as denied the branch of defendant’s motion which had sought summary judgment dismissing the complaint on the ground that defendant had not received the subject claims.

 Accordingly, the order, insofar as appealed from, is affirmed.